 Obliques are often overlooked muscles even though they are key to maintaining proper posture and spine stability.

-However, traditional oblique exercises often get boring real quick for my fitness clients.
+That's probably because traditional oblique exercises often get boring real quick — something I often hear from my clients.

 So, I scoured the fitness world and experimented with different techniques to bring you the most effective exercises.